rdpate/helpfile/about/about.md

 This implementation provides a locate program to find help files and a fixed-width program to display them.
 See their respective help files for details.
 To use as commands, you could symlink fixed-width as "help" somewhere in your $PATH, and symlink locate as "help-locate" if desired.

+Once help is in your $PATH, cd into doc/examples and run "help .".

 Help Sections
 -------------